GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 ## How Currency is calculated

-In the **Products** table, it is calculated automatically by our system based on the date that the data was last published.
+In the **Products** table, the 'Is current' data is calculated automatically by our system based on the date that the data was last published.
 Internal staff can learn the [technical details of DEA Currency][CurrencyInternalDoc].

 The 'Is current' data is not available in the **Additional products** table.